 As for me, I’ve got this website that you are currently in.
 This provides as a portfolio to the applications I fill up.
 And so far, I can say the results have been good as one company actually approved my application!
-And I don’t even have any qualifications apart from my 10th-grade certificate!
+(Just an application, I still haven’t received any projects to work on…)

 What else does Writers Work offer?

 Apart from the exclusive training which is definitely worth the initial investment and the job dashboard, they also provide their own document formatting editor (Something similar to Microsoft Word).
 This word processor is completely optimized for a full-time writer.
 It also provides an analysis of the words we type.
 This includes readability score, grade reading level and even the sentiment of the piece and so on.

 The word processor is so optimized that they even provide tunes that people are used to.
 Such as the noise in a busy cafe!
 I found this pretty amusing at first, but it really does help if you write for a long period of time.

 The smaller tools provided

 Apart from this, on the home page, a complete analysis of the work that we’ve done so far is displayed.
 This consists of the number of characters and words typed and the exact amount of time spent writing.

 There are a few smaller things on the application such as reminders and task management.
 These may not be very handy at first.
 Explore them later.
 But as one prospers in the era of writing, then these small tools come to be very useful!